dgroomes/my-software/go/README.md

 * [x] DONE Can the algo be agnostic of case sensitivity?
 * [x] DONE What's up with whitespace handling?
 * [x] DONE Less pre-slicing
-* [ ] idea: posix-nushell-compatibility-checker.
+* [ ] IN PROGRESS posix-nushell-compatibility-checker.
 For prototypical commands (command plus string args) I don't want the noise of the Nu raw string.
 Just allow the original command to exist.
+   * DONE Scaffold.
+   * DONE (Idk I think they are just there and that's fine) What are the top-level `*syntax.File` and `syntax.Stmt` types?
+Are those just always there?
+   * I really need to parse Nushell as well.
+Because what looks like a string literal in shell could be interpolation in Nushell for example.
+I need to parse the expression for both langs (shell/Nu) and assert that they are both "boring cmd + string args".
+I don't need to support any more cases.
+This is better than 80/20, this is like 95/5.
-* [ ] IN PROGRESS `go-body-omitter`
+   * IN PROGRESS Scaffold a Rust program that uses the Nu parser.
+   * Call the Rust program from the Go program (extern).
+   * Parse the output of the Rust program.
+   * Match the expressions (shell/Nu) for compatibility.
+This should be driven by tests, because it's subtle and maybe wide.
+* [x] DONE `go-body-omitter`
    * DONE generate a first pass (o1-preview did a great job)
-   * Study the generated code.
+   * SKIP (fine enough for now) Study the generated code.
 Consider changes/comments/restructuring.
 Should we omit in a more nuanced way?